 How do you make a Droid go?
 Well with motors of course!
-In my case, used electric scooter motors, including one out of my daughters' old scooter.
+In my case, used electric scooter motors, including one out of my daughters' old Razor scooter.
 While I didn't purchase them, Frank offers a styrene 4WD scooter drive for the club.
-While interesting, I wanted something simpler and I wanted to integrate a newly available omni wheel that Vex robotics had released.
+While interesting, I wanted something simpler and I wanted to integrate a newly available omni wheel that Vex Robotics had released.
 Most Droid drives made during this period used casters in the back, but I needed the stability of two full sized wheels for my 2-3-2 to operate correctly, so I decided to create my own drive based vaguely on Frank's design.
 The first version was built in plastic.

 I used these drives with a few adjustments in gear ratio for almost 3 years.

 Recently, due to R2's increased weight, I redesigned the drives and this time built them from aluminum.

 The new drives are much stronger and have drive wheels that are twice as wide.